 Get exclusive member benefits & effect social change.
 Join Today

-Idiopathic thrombocytopenic purpura (ITP) is a disorder where the blood doesn’t clot normally, which can result in excessive bruising and bleeding.
-An unusually low level of platelets, or “thrombocytes,” in the blood, causes ITP.
+Idiopathic thrombocytopenic purpura (ITP) is a disorder in which the blood doesn’t clot normally.
+This can cause excessive bruising and bleeding.
+An unusually low level of platelets, or "thrombocytes," in the blood, causes ITP.
 ITP is also called immune thrombocytopenic purpura.

 Platelets are produced in the bone marrow.
 They help stop bleeding by clumping together to form a clot that seals cuts or small tears in blood vessel walls.
-Without enough platelets, the blood is slow to clot.
+If your blood doesn’t have enough platelets, it’s slow to clot.
 Internal bleeding or bleeding on or under the skin can result.

-People with ITP often have many purple bruises, called purpura on the skin or mucous membranes inside the mouth.
-These bruises may also appear as pinpoint-sized red or purple dots on the skin and are called petechiae (pronounced “peh-TEE-kee-ay”).
+People with ITP often have many purple bruises called purpura on the skin or mucous membranes inside the mouth.
+These bruises may also appear as pinpoint-sized red or purple dots on the skin called petechiae.
 Petechiae may look like a rash.

-There are two types of ITP: acute (temporary or short-term) and chronic (long-lasting)
+The two types of ITP are acute (short-term) and chronic (long-lasting).

-Acute ITP, the most common form of the disorder, usually lasts less than six months and mainly occurs in children.
+Acute ITP is the most common form of the disorder.
+It usually lasts less than six months and mainly occurs in children.

-Chronic ITP lasts six months or longer and is most commonly seen in adults, although teenagers and younger children can be affected.
+Chronic ITP lasts six months or longer.
+It’s most commonly seen in adults, although teenagers and younger children can be affected.

-The term “idiopathic” means “of unknown cause,” indicating that the exact cause of ITP has not been identified.
-However, it is generally believed that most cases of ITP are triggered by an autoimmune response that causes the immune system to view platelets as foreign bodies instead of the person’s own cells.
+The word "idiopathic" means "of unknown cause."
+This means the exact cause of ITP hasn’t been identified.
+However, it’s generally believed that most cases of ITP are triggered by an autoimmune response that causes the immune system to view platelets as foreign bodies instead of the person’s own cells.
 In response, the immune system produces antibodies that mark platelets for destruction and removal by the spleen, which lowers the platelet count.

 In children, ITP most commonly follows a virus, such as the flu, measles, or mumps.
-In adults, ITP can occasionally occur after a viral infection, but it is more commonly triggered by an immune disorder, pregnancy, or the use of certain drugs.
+In adults, ITP can occasionally occur after a viral infection, but it’s more commonly triggered by an immune disorder, pregnancy, or the use of certain drugs.

-ITP is not contagious and cannot be passed from one person to another.
+ITP isn’t contagious and cannot be passed from one person to another.

 Some people with ITP have no symptoms.